Afterwards I plotted the variables by country to compare the distributions:

 The distribution of responses in USA for Q164(importance of god) where 1 is "Not at all important" and 10 is "Very important"

-The distribution of responses in Mexico for Q213(action/activism through donating) where 1 is "Have done", 2 is "Might do", and 3 is "Would never do"
+The distribution of responses in Mexico for Q213(action/activism through donating) where 1 is "Have done", 2 is "Might do",

-The distribution of responses in USA for Q213(action/activism through donating) where 1 is "Have done", 2 is "Might do", and 3 is "Would never do"
+The distribution of responses in USA for Q213(action/activism through donating) where 1 is "Have done", 2 is "Might do",

 The distribution of responses in Mexico for Q255(closeness to village/town/city) where 1 is "Very close" and 4 is "Not close at all"